Volontaria/API-Volontaria/docs/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined [which repository](#atom-and-packages) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](.github/ISSUE_TEMPLATE.md).
+Create an issue on the repository and fill in [the template](.github/ISSUE_TEMPLATE.md) automatically generated in the issue text box.

 Explain the problem and include additional details to help maintainers reproduce the problem: